RSP Permian (RSPP) Q1 2017 Results - Earnings Call Transcript

 Kashy Harrison - Simmons/Piper Jaffray

 Good morning, and thanks for taking my question.
-So, in the Delaware, it looks like some of your competitors in Winkler County and I'm looking at slide number 4, wells number 10 and 11.
+So, in the Delaware, it looks like some of your competitors in Winkler County and here I'm looking at slide number 4, wells number 10 and 11.
 The results look pretty promising.
 I was just wondering, could you provide us with an update on your current thoughts on the prospectivity of the Wolfcamp B in that county?

 Zane Wade Arrott - RSP Permian, Inc.